-HTML is a basic programming language used for creating websites.
-If you’re considering a career in web design or development, HTML knowledge is a must—but even in other professions, like marketing, a bit of HTML can come in handy.
+Essentially, HTML is a basic programming language used for creating websites.
+If you’re considering a career in web design or development, knowing this language is an absolute must—but even in other professions, like digital marketing, a bit of HTML can come in handy.

 Once you’ve got the hang of it, writing and working with HTML is a breeze.
 If you’ve never touched it, however, it can seem like one of the internet’s biggest mysteries.

 Before we start, don’t panic.
-This guide is aimed at anyone and everyone; no tech knowledge required!
+This guide is aimed at anyone and everyone—no tech knowledge required!

 Ready to get started with HTML?
 Let’s go.

 HTML stands for Hypertext Markup Language—and, as previously mentioned, it’s a computer language used for the creation of websites.
 HTML describes how a document should be displayed by an internet browser.
 It was created by physicist Tim Berners-Lee in the late 1990s and, like all programming languages, has been continuously revised and updated over the years.

-The Markup part refers to HTML tags and the text inside them.
-We’ll talk more about tags later, but here’s a quick example:
+This part refers to HTML tags and the text inside them.
+We’ll talk more about tags later.

 <b>This text should be bold.</b>

-When the browser reads this, it knows to display the sentence as described: Please make this sentence bold!
+When the browser reads this, it knows to display the sentence as described: This text should be bold.

-Of course, the HTML tags are not displayed in the browser (unless you make a mistake writing them!).
+Of course, the HTML tags themselves are not displayed in the browser (unless you make a mistake writing them!).

 A pair of tags with text enclosed is known as an element.
 Here are some examples of common HTML elements and their corresponding tags: